microsoft/MSLab/Insider/readme.md

 ![](/Insider/Screenshots/17035Tiers.png)

-Run following command to create volumes and VMs
+Run following command to create volumes and VMs in the same window the above scenario finished.

 ````PowerShell
 #Create Volumes